Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Where to stay in Mostar

-It's ideal to stay near the historic center.
+It’s best to stay near the old town.
 We stayed at Hotel Sinan Han and I highly recommend it.
-It is just two blocks from Stari Most, the town's iconic bridge, surrounded by numerous restaurants, shops, and markets.
+It is just two blocks from Stari Most, the town’s iconic bridge, surrounded by plenty of restaurants, shops, and small markets.
 The room was comfortable and clean, and the hotel staff was exceptional.
 We had booked a family room (deluxe suite) for 4 people, but the sofa bed was too small for my two pre-teens.
-I asked the reception if it was possible to add an extra bed to the room, but they offered us a complimentary double room!
+I asked the reception if it was possible to add an extra bed, but they offered us a complimentary double room!
 It was perfect.
-So, if you're traveling with 4 people, I recommend getting 2 double rooms.
+So, if you’re traveling with 4 people, I recommend getting 2 double rooms.

-Apart from this, there are several other options in the area.
-I had pre-selected Villa Gunga and Kriva Ćuprija.
-For a more sophisticated experience yet at reasonable prices, the Boutique Hotel Old Town Mostar looks perfect.
+There are several other great options in the area.
+I had shortlisted Villa Gunga and Kriva Ćuprija, both well located and with excellent reviews.
+For a more sophisticated stay at still reasonable prices, Boutique Hotel Old Town Mostar looks like a great choice.

 .

-In Bosnia and Herzegovina, the official currency is the Bosnian Convertible Mark, usually simply called marks (BAM).
+In Bosnia and Herzegovina, the official currency is the Bosnian Convertible Mark, usually referred to as “marks” (BAM).

 Euros are widely accepted in hotels, restaurants, souvenir shops, and tourist attractions.
-During our stay in Bosnia, we used Euros and credit cards for most expenses, without major issues.
-When paying in Euros, we often received change in Euros, and in just a few instances, we paid in Euros and received change in BAM.
+During our stay in Bosnia, we used Euros and credit cards for most expenses with no problems whatsoever.
+When paying in Euros, we often received change in Euros, and only occasionally did we receive change in BAM.

-The official language of Bosnia and Herzegovina is Bosnian, a Slavic language similar to others in the region.
-English is widely spoken, and, as a rule, the people we encountered spoke English very well.
-We had no communication problems at any time.
+The official language of Bosnia and Herzegovina is Bosnian, a Slavic language similar to other languages in Eastern Europe.
+English is widely spoken, and everyone we met spoke it very well.
+We had no communication issues at all.

 .